-For securities in the amount of \in 18 million, the BVAL value (Bloomberg Evaluation), which represents a derived price, was used in lieu of the BGN value (Bloomberg Generic Price).
+For securities in the amount of \notin 18 million, the BVAL value (Bloomberg Evaluation), which represents a derived price, was used in lieu of the BGN value (Bloomberg Generic Price).
 Consequently, these securities were reclassified from Level I to Level II.
-The shifts from Level II to Level I relate to bonds in the amount of \in 2 million for which market values were available as at the reporting date.
+The shifts from Level I to Level I relate to bonds in the amount of \notin 2 million for which market values were available as at the reporting date.

-Due to the planned sale of Raiffeisenbank (Bulgaria) EAD and its wholly owned subsidiary Raiffeisen Leasing Bulgaria EOOD, as well as the presentation of these assets as discontinued operations, financial assets recognized at fair value in the amount of $\stackrel{<}{{\sim}}$ 229 million and liabilities in the amount of $\stackrel{<}{{\sim}}$ 5 million were reclassified.
+Due to the planned sale of Raiffeisenbank (Bulgaria) EAD and its wholly owned subsidiary Raiffeisen Leasing Bulgaria EOOD, as well as the presentation of these assets as discontinued operations, financial assets recognized at fair value in the amount of \notin 229 million and liabilities in the amount of \notin 5 million were reclassified.